 Mistake: Off-Center Light Fixtures

-Mistake: Bad Backs
+Mistake: Exposed Furniture Backs

 Nothing makes a room fall flat like a bad first impression.
-So if the first thing you see when you walk into a room is the ugly or plain back on a piece of furniture, rethink your arrangement.
+So if the first thing you see when you walk into a room is the ugly or plain back on a piece of furniture, rethink your furniture arrangement.
 Tuck a chair with a pretty front but a bad back into a corner.
-Or give reupholstering a go and cover the back in an eye-catching patterned fabric.
+Or give reupholstering a go and cover the chair back in an eye-catching patterned fabric.

 Mistake: Uninspired View